 If your results are normal, our Director of Nursing may not reach out to you.
 If you do not receive a call or a text message, then there is nothing for you to worry about.

 If our Director of Nursing is concerned about any of your lab results, she will call you within 3 weeks of your visit to Helping Hands Health and Wellness Center.

-I see on your website you perform physicals.
-Do you perform school physicals for children?
+Do you provide care for children or perform school physicals for children?

 No. We only serve adult patients age 18 and over.